 When Should I Update My Estate Plan in New Jersey?

-Published on: February 19, 2024
+Published on: December 11, 2024

 Estate planning is a crucial process that offers a lot of value for New Jersey families.
 While it’s never fun to have to discuss what should happen in the worst of circumstances, having documents prepared such as wills, trusts, and power of attorney provides peace of mind in the event of accidents, illness, or death.
-As a law firm that deals with many estate planning questions, Matus Law Group is often asked if these documents will ever need to be updated, and how often.
+As a law firm that deals with many estate planning questions, The Matus Law Group is often asked if these documents will ever need to be updated, and how often.
 While many people think that you should update your estate plan every few years – like every three to five years – the answer really depends on certain events in the lives of you and your family.
-Before you make any decisions about your estate plan in New Jersey, it is important to speak with an experienced New Jersey estate planning attorney to ensure your estate plan is up to date.
-Regularly revisiting your estate plan is essential to ensure it reflects any changes in your circumstances, assets, or legal requirements.
-Contact us at (732) 281 0060 to schedule a consultation and discuss updates to your estate plan.

 To help figure out if you need to update your estate plan, we’ve put together a list of the most common reasons to do so:

-1. Moving out of state
+1. Moving Out of State

 When you initially draft your estate planning documents, they are created under the laws of the state in which you live.
 Each state has different laws that apply when handling the affairs of an estate.
 If you ever decide to move to a new state, you’ll want to change any state-specific items by having these documents reviewed by an attorney licensed to practice in your new state.
-This is very important in keeping updated with the expected estate taxes your heirs will be responsible for.
+This is very important to keep updated with the expected estate taxes your heirs will be responsible for.

 The same should apply if the executor you name in a will also moves out of your state.
 If you believe that this individual is no longer the best suited to fill the role due to their location, you should consider having your will updated.